bragr/gn2/README.md

 # Go Neural Network (GN2)
+BROKEN - TODO: get back to this and get it back in a working state

 Simple neural net and genetic algorithm implemented in Go.
 This is not a serious project but it may be helpful to you if you are just getting started with neural networks (as I am).